chridou/condow/README.md

 # CONcurrent DOWnloader

-Condow is a library which helps downloading parts of files concurrently to speed up the download.
+Condow is a library which helps downloading parts of BLOBs concurrently to speed up the download.

 This is the top level repository.